U.S. Navy

 4,100

-Named for the king of the Greek gods, Zeus brought thunderbolt-fast repair to ships crippled in combat.
+Named for the king of the Greek gods.
 At Okinawa, where kamikaze attacks left dozens of ships burning and listing, Zeus beached alongside stricken vessels and her crew went to work cutting away wreckage, shoring bulkheads, and restoring watertight integrity under the constant threat of another attack.
-Read more
+Converted from LST-132, she brought thunderbolt-fast repair to the most dangerous anchorage of the war.

 Battle Damage Repair Ship